Sponsored by Momondo

 In the end I am glad that we only took the short ice cave tour, because then we also had time to drive out to this place in the afternoon.
 Stokksnes – or Vestrahorn as it is sometimes called – is a peninsula surrounded by steep mountains.

+When we arrive at Stokksnes it feels like we have landed on another planet.
 At the end of the small gravel road there is a cafe, where you buy an entrance ticket to the area (6 EUR per person).
-Yes, it’s strange but the reason is that Stokksnes is privately owned.
+Yes, it’s strange to pay entrance to a nature area, but the reason is that Stokksnes is privately owned.

 If you walk over the hill behind the cafe you reach a viking village.
 It’s not a real viking village, but an abandoned film set, which nevertheless looks completely authentic in that magnificent landscape.